gody10/gody10.github.io/_portfolio/ems_env.md

 - A3C
 - Proximal Policy Optimization

-The environment supports an infinite number of different user's, who each have their own preferences and unique personalities.
+The environment supports an infinite number of different users, who each have their own preferences and unique personalities.
 The DRL agent is tasked to, on the one hand, understand the user's behavioral patterns, on the other hand, schedule appliances for time frames that the electricity price is lower (example: night hours)

 ### Technologies Used